Existence of a tricritical point for the Blume-Capel model on $\mathbb{Z}^d$: Introduction

 \subsection{Acknowledgements}

 Above all we thank Hugo Duminil-Copin for encouraging this collaboration.
 We thank Hendrik Weber for introducing us to this model.
-We thank Amol Aggarwal, Roman Koteck\'y, Vieri Mastropietro, Romain Panis, S\'ebastien Ott, Tom Spencer, Yvan Velenik for exciting discussions at various stages of this project.
+We thank Amol Aggarwal, Roman Koteck\'y, Vieri Mastropietro, Romain Panis, S\'ebastien Ott, Tom Spencer and Yvan Velenik for exciting discussions at various stages of this project.
+This project was completed when all three authors were at the University of Geneva.
 TSG was supported by the Simons Foundation, Grant 898948, HDC.
 DK and CP were supported by the Swiss National Science Foundation and the NCCR SwissMAP.